 Many of the incidents noted in 6.4 have been small in size and may not have involved aluminum/oxygen combustion reactions.
 However, BAHX reboiler/condenser energy releases of significant size, in which an aluminum/oxygen VER has caused severe damage, have occurred in ASUs equipped with front-end air purification.
-Furthermore, if a VER occurs in a reboiler/condenser, this might ignite the aluminum-structured packing or trays.
+Furthermore, if a VER occurs in a reboiler/condenser, this can ignite the aluminum-structured packing or trays.
 Such propagation to packing has occurred in two instances (see 6.1).
 Therefore, proper cleaning, operation, maintenance, and air quality assurance are necessary to limit hydrocarbon accumulation and to reduce the frequency and severity of aluminum/oxygen reactions in ASUs.
-For specific guidance, refer to CGA P-8, CGA G-4.1, CGA P-8.4 and AIGA 056, AIGA 012, AIGA 035 and subsequent sections of this publication [4,6, 9, 5,8,10].
+For specific guidance, refer to AIGA 056, AIGA 012, AIGA 035, and subsequent sections of this publication [5, 6, 8].